CS-DS-125/125book/py4e_rst/07-files.rst

 As your file processing programs get more complicated, you may want to structure your search loops using ``continue``.
-The basic idea of the search loop is that you are looking for “interesting” lines and effectively skipping “uninteresting” lines.
+The basic idea of the search loop is that you are looking for "interesting" lines and effectively skipping "uninteresting" lines.
 And then when we find an interesting line, we do something with that line.

 We can structure the loop to follow the pattern of skipping